benshimonz/V1/README.md

 - L3 appears below a relationship.
 The relationship may be wrapped by an 'L' or an 'O'
 - L3 may not appear directly before a quantifier
 - _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities
+- all _S1_ entities should be within scope at the relationship
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship